 NEED FOR ADDITIONAL FUNDS AND ACCESS TO CAPITAL FUNDING.
-Since June 30, 1997, the Company has raised capital from the following three sources: \$5.224 million received to date by Apoptosis Technology, Inc. ("ATI"), the Company's 96.5%-owned subsidiary, from its collaborator, BioChem Pharma, Inc. ("BioChem"), pursuant to a Stock Purchase Agreement dated July 31, 1997; \$450,000 received from October 1997 through June 1998 under a \$750,000 grant from the Small Business Innovation Research ("SBIR") Program of the National Cancer Institute to advance development over a two-year period of the Company's lead product candidate, huC242-DM1; and \$3.0 million received from the sale of the Company's Series E Convertible Preferred Stock to an institutional investor.
-At June 30, 1998, the Company's remaining cash resources totalled approximately \$1.742 million.
-Based on the Company's current operations, the Company believes that its present funds should be sufficient to fund the Company's operations through at least January, 1999.
+Since June 30, 1997, the Company has raised capital from the following three sources: \$4.381 million received to date by Apoptosis Technology, Inc. ("ATI"), the Company's 96.5%-owned subsidiary, from its collaborator, BioChem Pharma, Inc. ("BioChem"), pursuant to a Stock Purchase Agreement dated July 31, 1997; \$225,000 received in October 1997 under a \$750,000 grant from the Small Business Innovation Research ("SBIR") Program of the National Cancer Institute to advance development over a two-year period of the Company's lead product candidate, huC242-DM1; and \$1.5 million received from the sale of the Company's Series E Convertible Preferred Stock to an institutional investor in a \$3.0 million transaction expected to be completed in one additional installment on or before July 31, 1998, subject to the terms of the agreement.
+At March 31, 1998, the Company's remaining cash resources totalled approximately \$2.3 million.
+Based on the Company's current operations, the Company believes that its present funds, together with additional issuances of Series E stock, should be sufficient to fund the Company's operations through at least October, 1998.
 In addition, the Company is actively engaged in discussions with third parties regarding potential financing and/or strategic partnering arrangements involving an equity investment or other funding in the Company by such third parties.
 However, there can be no assurance that these discussions will result in a completed transaction.
 Any such additional funding may result in significant dilution to the Company's current stockholders.
 If the Company is unable to obtain financing on acceptable terms in the future or obtain funds through arrangements with collaborative partners, which may require the Company to relinquish certain material rights to its technology, it could be forced to further scale back or discontinue its operations.

 HISTORY OF OPERATING LOSSES AND ACCUMULATED DEFICIT.
-As of June 30, 1998, the Company's accumulated deficit totalled approximately \$147.9 million.
+As of March 31, 1998, the Company's accumulated deficit totalled approximately \$146.2 million.
 The Company expects to incur additional net losses over the next several years, assuming it is able to raise sufficient working capital to continue operations.
 Based on the amount of available cash at June 30, 1997, the report by the Company's auditors for the year ended June 30, 1997 included an explanatory paragraph concerning the uncertainties surrounding the Company's ability to continue as a going concern.
 The amount of net losses and the time required by the Company to reach sustained profitability are highly uncertain.
 To achieve profitability, the Company must, among other things, successfully complete development of its products, obtain regulatory approvals and establish manufacturing and marketing capabilities.
 There can be no assurance that the Company will be able to achieve profitability at all or on a sustained basis.